Bira/octopus-carnival/_drafts/wir-mm-4e-panther.md

 The encounter is level 9: 2 spectral panthers, a dark stalker, and a pair of shadar-kai warriors.

-Panters are... okay, I guess.
+Panthers are... okay, I guess.
 Their existence is a cool bit of color, but they don't make immediately want to use them in an encounter like other monsters here did.